-CME to launch bitcoin futures
+CME to launch bitcoin futures in push for currency’s wide adoption

-CME Group Inc, the world's largest futures market operator, said on Tuesday it intends to launch bitcoin futures in the fourth quarter, pending regulatory approvals.
+CME Group Inc, the world's largest derivatives exchange operator, said on Tuesday it will launch a futures contract for bitcoin later this year, marking a major step in the digital currency's path toward legitimacy and helping propel it to a fresh record high.

-The new contract will be settled in cash, based on the CME CF Bitcoin Reference Rate (BRR), a once-a-day reference rate of the U.S. dollar price of Bitcoin.
-Bitcoin futures will be listed on and subject to the rules of CME.
+The new contract will be settled in cash, based on the CME CF Bitcoin Reference Rate (BRR), a once-a-day reference rate of the U.S. dollar price of bitcoin.
+Bitcoin futures will be listed on the CME, as it races with rival CBOE Holdings Inc to become the first traditional financial marketplace to offer trading related to the notoriously volatile instrument.

+"This is going to help tremendously with institutional support as well," said John O'Rourke, president and director of Riot Blockchain Inc in Colorado, a Nasdaq-listed company focused on bitcoin and blockchain technology.
+"That may help manage the volatility.
+I know that some institutionals see that as a hiccup."

+Bitcoin jumped to an all-time high above $6,400 on the BitStamp exchange after the CME news.
+It was last at $6,358.85 , up nearly 4 per cent, and has shot up more than six-fold this year.

 Since November last year, CME Group and UK-based bitcoin futures exchange Crypto Facilities Ltd have calculated and published the BRR, which consolidates the trade flow of major bitcoin spot exchanges during a calculation window into the U.S. dollar price of one bitcoin as of 4:00 p.m.
 London time.

-Cryptocurrency exchanges Bitstamp, GDAX, itBit and Kraken currently contribute prices for calculating the BRR.
-"Given increasing client interest in the evolving cryptocurrency markets, we have decided to introduce a bitcoin futures contract," said Terry Duffy, CME group chairman and chief executive officer.
+Crypto-currency exchanges Bitstamp, GDAX, itBit and Kraken currently contribute prices for calculating the BRR.

-The launch of a bitcoin product by a large regulated exchange institution could help cryptocurrencies gain legitimacy in mainstream finance.
-Some cryptocurrency exchanges have been hit by fraud and deception, a Reuters special report showed last month.

-Bitcoin jumped to an all-time high above $6,400 on Tuesday on the BitStamp exchange after the CME news.
-It was last at $6,352.07, up nearly 4 percent.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.